IBM/Spark-on-zOS/README.md

 ## Part B: Work with Jupyter Notebook

-### 5. Launch the Jupyter Notebook and connect to Spark
+### 5. Launch Jupyter Notebook and connect to Spark

 Jupyter Notebook tool that is installed in the dashboard.
 This tool will allow you to write and submit Scala code to your Spark instance, and view the output within a web GUI.